 2027 — Assuming no major upsets, either the United States economy will start losing its foothold on the world economy, the world economy will overall collapse, or the world will formally adopt cryptocurrency as its reserve currency.

-- Justification: As of 2022 March, the Federal Reserve bond rate skyrocketed.
+- Justification: As of March 2022, the Federal Reserve bond rate had skyrocketed.
 When those bonds reach maturity, people will want to cash out on them.

-- Justification: As of 2022 December, the Biden administration is trying desperately to prevent a formal recession with tons of market-doping tricks.
-It’s only a matter of time before it crashes, and would crash and recover by 2027 March if they let go and watch what happened, so the inevitable cycle will probably coincide with 2027.
+- Justification: As of December 2022, the Biden administration is desperately trying to prevent a formal recession with tons of market-doping tricks.
+It’s only a matter of time before it crashes, and it would crash and recover by March 2027 if they let go and watched what happened, so the inevitable cycle will probably coincide with 2027.

 - Justification: Markets wobble because people are afraid of what might happen and how they imagine the future to shake down.
 For that reason, a massive glut of currency devaluation will create a rippling Great-Depression-Era bank run trend for mature Federal Reserve notes, flooding the world over with untold dollars.

-2030 – Consumers will become concerned about cybersecurity/privacy to the point that it’ll be the deal-maker for new consumer electronics.
+2030 — Consumers will become concerned about cybersecurity and privacy to the point that it’ll be the deal-maker for new consumer electronics.

-- Justification: This is the path of least resistance for indecisive consumers, similar to MS-DOS running on anything in the 1980s (thereby largely invalidating what hardware to buy as long as it hit min spec) and the dot-com boom (thereby largely invalidating what OS as long as it got onto the internet).
+- Justification: For indecisive consumers, a “safe” computer is the path of least resistance.
+This is similar to MS-DOS running on anything in the 1980s (which made hardware irrelevant as long as it hit min spec) and the dot-com boom (which made the OS irrelevant as long as it could use a web browser).

 2023